Marienwerder, Brandenburg

-Every summer, since 2004, in mid-July a two-day music festival called Inselleuchten takes place in Marienwerder.
+Every summer since 2004, a two-day music festival called Inselleuchten takes place in Marienwerder in mid-July.
 From 2007 on the popular actor and musician Axel Prahl hosted it as presenter and figurehead.
-In 2016 even Suzanne Vega gave a stage show here.
+In 2016 Suzanne Vega gave a stage show here.
 Due to the COVID-19 pandemic the 2020 festival was canceled and rescheduled to 2021.

+History

+From 1815 to 1947, Marienwerder was part of the Prussian Province of Brandenburg, from 1947 to 1952 of the State of Brandenburg, from 1952 to 1990 of the East German Bezirk Frankfurt and since 1990 again of Brandenburg.